harshnative/Jarvis2.O/README.md

 Jarvis 2.O can do many things such as

 1. weather of any city
-2. speed test
+1. speed test
-3. own settings file
+1. own settings file
+1. password manager with military class encryption
+1. Share file via both HTTP and FTP server with both wired and wireless medium.
+1. mispelled command detection
+1. auto complete command using tab
+1. in built troubleshooter

 More comming soon (^_^)